 Collective labor agreements specify reasonable overtime rates.
 Employers are required to refer to their collective labor agreement to determine the applicable overtime rates.

 Even if not mentioned, overtime hours can’t exceed 8 hours per week or 250 hours per year.
 Any violations can result in administrative penalties for the company.

-Workers are entitled to 4 weeks of paid annual leave.
-2 of these 4 weeks can be taken consecutively if an employee requests.
-Employers can ask their employees to take vacation leave at a particular time of the year depending on business requirements.
+Workers are entitled to 4 weeks of paid annual leave, and 2 of these 4 weeks can be taken consecutively if an employee requests.
+Employers can ask their employees to take vacation at a particular time of the year depending on business requirements.
 Employees can’t opt for pay in lieu of annual leave.